 Another great benefit (though maybe for you it’s a great fear) is of your team getting to know you and being able to speak into your life.
 I remember getting married and realising after a year that my spouse was actually not the whole problem in each conflict!
 God’s heart for team is not just for efficacy; it is also a tool for you to be shaped into His image.
 Be willing to ask the questions: Am I easy to lead?
 Is the way I speak in meetings helpful or arrogant?
 Too much?
 What’s the best part that I can play?

 Creating Trustworthy Leadership

 In a congregation, people feel safe when a team is taking the lead.
 The truth is that they will also become like the team.
 For example, with an eldership team, if they are unified, one in heart, mind and purpose then the church will be as well.
 They will follow what the team models and not just what the pastor’s good teaching on unity says.

 So never forget to guard the unity of team.
 The devil hates it and knows its power.
 Therefore always aim to meet often and communicate openly.
 When going out with my wife on dates, I tell my kids that the more time we spend together, the better parents we will be.
 Don’t undermine your team…ever!
 Its suicide really.

 What a privilege to be part of a band of brothers and sisters.
 What a joy to be part of this wonderful thing called team!

 ABOUT THE AUTHOR

-Ryan is a devoted lover of Jesus, a happy husband, a father of four and serves in Joshua Generation Church.
+Ryan is a devoted lover of Jesus, a happy husband, a father of four and a leader within City on a Hill Church.
 He also travels and ministers into Four12 partnering churches in South Africa.
 You can follow him on Facebook.